mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *SourcesItem) SetLogRemoveTime(v string)
 ```

-SetLogRemoveTime gets a reference to the given datadog.NullableString and assigns it to the LogRemoveTime field.
+SetLogRemoveTime gets a reference to the given common.NullableString and assigns it to the LogRemoveTime field.

 <a name="SourcesItem.SetLogRemoveTimeNil"></a>
 ### func \(\*SourcesItem\) [SetLogRemoveTimeNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_sources_item.go#L773>)